 Making notes and Revision

 During your UPSC exam preparation, it is an intelligent way to understand and make concise notes, especially in the Mains test.
-Self-note helps you before the exam to revise again and again so that you don’t need to go back to the syllabus again.
+Self-notes help you before the exam to revise again and again so that you don’t need to go back to the syllabus again.
 Without hard work, preparation, and continuous revision of one’s notes, one cannot expect to succeed in the Main examination.
 With a vast syllabus like UPSC, it’s understandable to forget what you read once or twice.
 Most of the time it’s kind of frustrating also to forget what you have already studied.
 So, revision is the key to retaining everything.
 Do make a revision schedule as per your convenient time on a daily, weekly, monthly, and before the exam.
 That certainly helps to cover and understand the entire syllabus.

 Visualize